jameskabbes/matchup_scheduler/README.md

 * Each team plays once per round
 * Each team plays the same number of games per season
 * Each team plays all opponents in a uniform distribution
+* Each team plays at an even number of locales, and plays opponents at even number

 # Author
 James Kabbes